meritlouka/property-service/README.md

 4- SearchPropertiesService import to help in validate the input params

-    include ActiveModel::Validations
+`    include ActiveModel::Validations
-    include ActiveModel::Callbacks
+    include ActiveModel::Callbacks`

 5- Handle Thrown errors from service in controller to modularize the code

-6- Added Rspec in Spec Folder(models, service, requests)
+6- Added specs in spec Folder(models, service, requests) using rails-rspec gem and factoy-bot

-7- Added method to order from nearest places to farthest places to help having more similar data
+7- Added method to order from nearest places to farthest places to help having more similar accurate data